Tjstretchalot/AnyAnglePathfinding/README.md

 This is not a grid-based pathfinding algorithm.
 Furthermore, tracing polygons across arbitrary distances requires polygon collision detection which is not trivial to implement on your own.
-By incorporating this project you get the flexibility of any-angle pathfinding on a 2d grid in just a few lines of code.
+By incorporating this project you get the flexibility of any-angle pathfinding on a plane in just a few lines of code.
 Furthermore you no longer have to worry about grid size as a hyperparamter in your pathfinding performance, which improves generalizability.

 This package is not suitable if any of the following apply:

-- Movement is not identical on a 2d plane (i.e. sidescrollers cannot use this package)
+- Movement is not identical on a plane (i.e. sidescrollers cannot use this package)
 - Your entities can only move in a limited number of directions (i.e. cardinal directions)
 - It is more expensive to move over some parts of the map then others, **and you want this taken into account during pathfinding**
 - Optimal pathing is more important than quickly finding paths